After a diagnosis of bowel cancer

 You may have a number of different health care professionals involved in your treatment and care.

 The type of treatment you have will depend on whether or not the cancer has spread or is at risk of spreading.
-Although nearly all treatments have side-effects, most can be effectively managed.
+Although nearly all treatments have side effects, most can be effectively managed.
 Ask your doctor to explain what side-effects to expect and how best to manage these.
 Surgery is the usual treatment for bowel cancer.
 The cancer and surrounding tissue are removed to make sure no part of the cancer is left behind.
 Usually the bowel can be joined together again to restore normal function.
-If for some reason it cannot be rejoined, an artificial opening (colostomy) for body waste (faeces) is made in the wall of the abdomen.
-A temporary colostomy can be reversed in a few weeks.
-Less than five per cent of people need a permanent colostomy.
+If for some reason it cannot be rejoined, an artificial opening (stoma) will be made..
+There are two types of stoma; a colostomy is made from the large bowel while an ileostomy is made from the small bowel.
+A colostomy bag is attached to the stoma for body waste (faeces).
+A stoma can be temporary or permanent.
+Fewer than 10 per cent of people need a permanent colostomy.

 Bowel surgery is a major operation with an average hospital stay of five to ten days followed by a recovery period of four to six weeks.
 For very early bowel cancers there is usually no need for additional radiation therapy or chemotherapy.
 For those with larger cancer or whose cancer has spread to the lymph nodes, the best results are often achieved by combining surgery, radiation therapy and chemotherapy.

-Chemotherapy uses anti-cancer drugs to help destroy cancer cells that may have spread to other areas of your body, but cannot be detected.
+Chemotherapy uses anti-cancer drugs to help destroy cancer cells that may have spread to other areas of your body,but cannot be detected.
 Chemotherapy after surgery can be an effective treatment to reduce the chance of the cancer coming back.
-It is usually injected into a vein in the arm, but other methods are available.
+Some chemotherapy drugs come in tablet form, others are inject through a vein in the arm or hand.

-Radiation therapy uses X-rays to destroy cancer cells.
-It is used prior to surgery for cancer in the rectum to reduce the cancer size to make surgery easier.
+Radiation therapy (also called radiotherapy) uses x-rays to destroy cancer cells.
+It is commonly used prior to surgery for cancer in the rectum to reduce the cancer size to make surgery easier.
 It is also used to decrease the chance of cancer returning at the site.
 Timing of treatment is different for each individual.

 Chemotherapy may be used in addition to radiation therapy.